sixman9/vcproj2cmake/README.txt

 such customizations are provided in our repository's sample/ directory.

+== Hook scripts Best Practice ==

+Well, I'm not sure whether this already deserves being called "Best Practice", but...

+Since specific hook scripts will get included repeatedly (by multiple .vcproj-based projects, possibly located in subsequent sub directories, i.e. ending up in _same_ CMake scope!!), it's probably a very good idea to let the initial hook script (probably the V2C_HOOK_PROJECT one) include a _common_ CMake module file (to be located in our custom-configured CMake module path) which then provides CMake functions which are _generic_.
+By centrally defining such common functions in this module (and thus providing them in subsequent CMake scope), they can then be invoked (referenced) by each hook point (or a subsequent one!) as needed, each time supplying project-_specific_ function variables as needed.
+And since that CMake module is used only in a generic way (to define those generic functions) and thus does _not_ dirtily fumble any project-specific state, it is sufficient to have this _static_ content of this module get parsed _once_ only despite actually having it include(myModule):d many times.
+This can be achieved by implementing an include protection guard such as

+if(my_module_parsed) # Avoid repeated parsing of this generic (non-state-modifying) function module return() endif(my_module_parsed) set(my_module_parsed true)

+(with the effect of drastically shortened output of "cmake --trace ." as executed in ${CMAKE_BINARY_DIR}).

+One could continue by defining generic functions such as

+adapt_my_project_target_dir(_target _subdir)

+which could then be invoked via hook points in a very project-specific way, e.g. adapt_my_project_target_dir(foobar "${foobar_SOURCE_DIR}/doc/html")

 === mappings files (definitions, dependencies, library directories, include directories) ===

 Certain compiler defines in your projects may be Win32-only,